SRA-VJTI/Pixels_Seminar/2_build_systems/2_build_systems.md

 During the stages of compilation, there are several types of files involved.

 * Source(.c):
-These files contain function definitions, and the entire program logics, these files are human readable and by convention their names ending with ```. c```
+These files contain function definitions, and the entire program logics, these files are human readable and by convention their names ending with ```.c```

 * Assembly(.s):
 Assembly Language mainly consists of mnemonic processor instructions or data and other statements or instructions.